ldrssantos/FPGA_learning/README.md

 NOTE: create a different files.

 ## Section 2
-Exercise1 - Create new project for MODELSIM, a process to generate non-periodic signal for an 8-bit vector (passing the following values ​​every 10ns) : “ZZZZ_ZZZZ”
+Exercise1 - Create new project for MODELSIM, a process to generate non-periodic signal for an 8-bit vector (passing the following values every 10ns) : “ZZZZ_ZZZZ”, "0000_0000", "1010_0100", "ZZZZ_ZZZZ"
-"0000_0000" "1010_0100" "ZZZZ_ZZZZ"
 NOTE: Simulate with an appropriate time base (100 ns).

 Exercise2 - Create VHDL solution proposal for EXAMPLE 2 and its respective testbench.